 Before she was burned at the stake for heresy, Joan of Arc led the French army at Orléans.
 Today, she's the patron saint of France.

-Renée Jeanne Falconetti gave early cinema's finest performance as Joan, based on the real record of the trial.
+Renée Jeanne Falconetti gave early cinema's finest performance as Joan, which was based on the real record of the trial.
 The Passion of Joan of Arc is essential film student viewing.

 The Dark Ages is called so because it was a time of war and superstition that historians don't fully understand.
 Naturally, most films about the Dark Ages are deep, deadly, and depressing.

 But not to worry!
-The Monty Python comedy troupe are here to lighten the load with Monty Python and the Holy Grail.
+The Monty Python comedy troupe is here to lighten the load with Monty Python and the Holy Grail.

 4. The Green Knight (2021)